 Leandro Erlich’s Liminal

-Julio Le Parc: A Journey Through His Most Iconic Artworks
+Julio Le Parc: A Journey through his Iconic Artworks

 In celebration of Julio Le Parc’s extensive artistic trajectory, CCK is currently holding an exclusive exposition that unites more than 160 of his most significant works from the past 60 years.
 A pioneer of both the optical and kinetic art movements in Argentina, his abstract works depict colorful, vivid shapes and overlapped patterns, giving viewers the illusion of multidimensional movement.
 Remember kaleidoscopes as a kid, or LSD as an adult?
 Well, that’s exactly what Mr. Le Parc’s paintings feel like (okay, there’s a slight chance that’s only me).

 Wanna escape the tumult of city life for a change?
 Look no further than Museo Pueyrredón.
-Located in the neighborhood of Acassuso, this charming colonial house (now transformed into a museum) dates back to 1790 and unites some of the most emblematic Argentine artworks, furnishing and documents, keeping the country’s cultural and historical heritage alive and kicking.
-This spring, take a break from the concrete jungle and walk through peaceful gardens and water wells, Pride and Prejudice style, without the drama.
+Located in the neighborhood of Acassuso, this charming colonial house (now transformed into a museum) dates back to 1790 and unites emblematic Argentine artworks, furnishing and documents, keeping the country’s cultural and historical heritage alive and kicking.
+This spring, take a break from the concrete jungle and walk through peaceful gardens and water wells, Pride and Prejudice style, without the drama (or Keira’s bone structure).
 Trust us, it’s definitely greener on this side.

 Make it Yourself: Workshops